Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Systematics

 Intrinsic alignments have been directly measured and constrained, notably in the COSMOS galaxies by \citet{2013MNRAS.431..477J}, who detect the signal for early-type (e.g. red galaxies) but hardly any signal for late-type galaxies.
 The WiggleZ blue galaxies were also found to be consistent with no IA in \citet{BlueIA}, while a significant IA signal was found in the BOSS LOWZ sample \citep{Singh_IA_LOWZ}. \citet{Johnston_IA} found similar results from the KiDS, SDSS and GAMA surveys, with a null detection from the blue galaxies and a $9\sigma$ detection for an IA signal for red galaxies, consistent with a value of $A_{\rm IA} = 3.18_{-0.46}^{+0.47}$ when interpreted in the NLA model.

 The IA signal has also been indirectly inferred from cosmic shear measurements, although with some dispersion in the results.
-For example, T18 finds a $2.5\sigma$ detection of the signal from the DES-Y1 data, with $A_{\rm IA}=1.3^{+0.5}_{-0.6}$, the KV450 analysis by \citet{KV450} found an $A_{\rm IA}$ value consistent both with unity and with zero, while \citet{HSCY1_Cell} and \citet{HSCY1_2PCF} prefer a values of $A_{\rm IA}=0.38\pm0.70$ and $0.91^{+0.27}_{-0.32}$ from the power spectrum and 2PCF analyses of the HSC-Y1 data, respectively.
+For example, T18 finds a $2.5\sigma$ detection of the signal from the DES-Y1 data, with $A_{\rm IA}=1.3^{+0.5}_{-0.6}$, the KV450 analysis by \citet{KV450} found an $A_{\rm IA}$ value consistent both with unity and with zero, while \citet{HSCY1_Cell} and \citet{HSCY1_2PCF} prefer a values of $A_{\rm IA}=0.38\pm0.70$ and $0.91^{+0.27}_{-0.32}$ from the power spectrum and 2PCFs analyses of the HSC-Y1 data, respectively.
 Similar variations of the best fit IA amplitudes are observed in the KiDS-1000 cosmic shear analysis by \citet{KiDS1000_Asgari}, who found $A_{\rm IA}$ values between $0.26_{-0.33}^{+0.42}$ and $0.97_{-0.38}^{+0.29}$ depending on the estimator.
-These $A_{\rm IA}$ measurements are not expected to agree perfectly given some differences in the modelling of the IA signal, in the physical scales that are probed and in the selection of galaxies, but they clearly illustrate the complexity of the problem at hand.
+These $A_{\rm IA}$ measurements are not expected to agree perfectly given the differences in the modelling of the IA signal, but also in the redshift, in the physical scales that are probed and in the selection of galaxies in these surveys.
 It is also worth pointing out that the IA nuisance parameter marginalisation is degenerate with the photo-$z$ errors as well \citep[see, for example, the discussion in Appendix C of][]{KiDS1000_Heymans,Wright_KV450_SOM}.
-For our 2PCF analyses, we use the same two-parameters NLA model as in T18, with priors on $A_{\rm IA}$ and $\eta$ listed in Table \ref{table:priors}.
+For our 2PCFs analyses, we use the same two-parameters NLA model as in T18, with priors on $A_{\rm IA}$ and $\eta$ listed in Table \ref{table:priors}.

 The impact of IA on peaks statistics has not been well studied in the literature so far, and a percent level calibration will require a significant level of development beyond what has been done so far.
 Nevertheless we present here a first step in this direction, with a measurement of the effect based on in-painting galaxies with intrinsic shapes determined by properties of the dark matter haloes contained inside the lensing light-cones.
 Again, the amplitude of the IA signal measured from peaks is not expected to be the same as for the two-point shear correlation function, largely because the physical scales and the number of galaxies involved in each estimator calculations are different.